Aminekham/holbertonschool-simple_shell/README.md

     .
 Free the allocated memory && the command output .
 Go back to the begining of the infinite loop and print a prompt .

-## Flowchart
+## :chart_with_upwards_trend: Flowchart
-To better understand the Logic behind our simple shell, please check this Flowchart
+To better understand the Logic behind our simple shell, please check this Flowchart :

 ```python